Jinli, Chengdu Research Base of Giant Pandas Breeding and More Good Food

 Our guide on the bus.

-For lunch, we were taken to this nice restaurant with private rooms of big tables and we were served a banquet type meal.
+For lunch, we were taken to this restaurant with private rooms and big tables.
+We were served a banquet type meal (Imperial Herbal Meal).
 Did I say that this was one of the 'add-ons' that we paid extra for?
-Food was OK, nothing spectacular, but the environment was grand and fancy.
+Food was good, nothing spectacular or fancy, it was more about the environment.

 Black wood-ear (fungi)